justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-rtl-stampcards.png",
-    alt: "A right-to-left example of a modal with form fields in the modal body.",
+    alt: "A right-to-left example of a Modal with form fields in the Modal body.",
     shouldShowPadding: true
 } %}

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-rtl-my-account.png",
-    alt: "A right-to-left example of list items and buttons in the modal body.",
+    alt: "A right-to-left example of list items and buttons in the Modal body.",
     shouldShowPadding: true
 } %}

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-rtl-personal-information.png",
-    alt: "A right-to-left example of tabs and cards in the modal body.",
+    alt: "A right-to-left example of tabs and cards in the Modal body.",
     shouldShowPadding: true
 } %}